Chris12908/MoMo_data-processing/README.md

 - Ridaa Isaro
 - Ghislaine Marie Ineza

-Below we have provided the links to the ER diagram and the updated Scrum board.
+Below we have provided the links to the Architecture diagram and the updated Scrum board.

 ## ER Diagram link:
 https://drive.google.com/file/d/11lfVnGE1-PbrHB91BmZSzL-Xl-utAZUy/view?usp=sharing